cj-praveen/YouTube-Music-API/README.md

 ```

 ## Contributing
-- For major changes or improvement, please open an <a href="https://github.com/sijey-praveen/YouTube-Music-API/issues">issue</a> and mention what you would like to change or add.
+- For major changes or improvement, Open an <a href="https://github.com/sijey-praveen/YouTube-Music-API/issues">issue</a> and mention what you would like to change or add.